Skip to main content

 • Pagination: navigational controls to move through different pages of the Activity timeline.

-• Error alerts: displays a red bar at the top-right corner to indicate that there is an issue to be troubleshooted
+• Error alerts: displays a red bar in the top-right corner of the page to indicate that there is an issue to be troubleshooted

-• Notification alerts: a green bar appears at the top-right corner to notify that the task (adding cloud account, adding backup location, creating a backup, restoring a backup and so on) is successful
+• Notification alerts: a green bar appears in the top-right corner to notify that the task (adding cloud account, adding backup location, creating a backup, restoring a backup and so on) is successful

 Filter by status and time combination